elastic/kibana/docs/development/plugins/data/public/kibana-plugin-plugins-data-public.indexpatternsservice.createandsave.md

 ## IndexPatternsService.createAndSave() method

-Create a new index pattern and save it right away and make the default index pattern.
+Create a new index pattern and save it right away

 <b>Signature:</b>